-When creating Pinterest boards, be as specific as possible when it comes to the name of the board.
+When creating Pinterest boards, be as specific as possible when it comes to the board’s name.

-Although it’s fine to have some boards with general names like ‘home’ or ‘apartment’, you’ll also want boards with specific names.
+Although it’s OK to have some boards with general names like ‘home’ or ‘apartment,’ you’ll also want boards with specific names.
 This goes for any niche.

-On your profile, click on the + and then click on Board.
+On your profile, click on the + and then click on the board.